 - V amendments: changes to the VPP only

-Councils should contact the department's relevant regional office before making a request.
+Before making a request, Councils should contact the department's relevan regional office

 A council or planning authority must obtain the Minister for Planning's authorisation to prepare an amendment.
 The Minister can authorise a council, any other minister or public authority to prepare an amendment.

-This stage covers the preliminary investigation, strategic assessment, consultation with relevant parties - including the department's regional office - and the preparation of the amendment documentation.
+This stage occurs once the amendment has been authorised.
+It covers the preliminary investigation, strategic assessment, consultation with relevant parties - including the department's regional office - and the preparation of the amendment documentation.

-The amendment will be made available to view publicly.
+The amendment will be made available to view publicly at the time of gazettal.
 During this time the community can make submissions to the planning authority (usually the council) about the proposal.

 Submissions and the panel report are considered and the decision to adopt or abandon the amendment is made.

-- the Strategic Assessment Guidelines (PDF, 245.1 KB) need to be considered whenever you report on an amendment
+- the Strategic Assessment Guidelines (PDF, 332.3 KB) need to be considered whenever you report on an amendment.

 - before adopting an amendment, check that it aligns with the current planning scheme